 12. Argue for or against: The main character’s mother in ‘Home Alone’ is a ‘good mother.’
 Bonus: How does the movie ‘treat’ (or encourage the viewer to view) the father differently from the mother?

-13. Argue for or against the magician (Professor Hinkle) from ‘Frosty’ being an anti-hero?
+13. Argue for or against: The magician (Professor Hinkle) from ‘Frosty’ is an anti-hero?
 Put another way, who’s the hero of ‘Frosty’ and why?

 15. Who’s the bigger hero, Rudolph the Rednose Reindeer or Clark Griswold?
 Be sure to clarify your definition of a hero before making your case about who better fits that definition?

 16. How would ‘Baby it’s cold outside’ be ‘heard’ differently today than when it was released in 1944?